 Reservations: When making your reservations you have several options:

-Unreserved Trains: Keep in mind that major holidays are peak travel times and on unreserved trains you may find no available seats and may have to stand for part or even your entire trip, particularly if you board at an intermediate stop.
+Unreserved Trains: Keep in mind that major holidays are peak travel times and on unreserved trains you may find no available seats and may have to stand for all or part of your trip; particularly if you board at an intermediate stop.
 There aren't many unreserved trains left in the system, and many of those that are left go to a reserved status for the Christmas and Thanksgiving holiday periods.

 Upgrading: If you're interested in trying to upgrade your reservation or trying to get a sleeping compartment when one wasn't previously available, try calling Amtrak after 4:00am or so East Coast time.
 It's about then that they enter daily no-show and cancellation info into their reservation computers.
 One can also call up an agent and ask to be placed on the waiting list for a sleeping compartment.
 Occasionally you might wish to upgrade (or even downgrade) a reservation at the very last moment.
-Sometimes, because of no-shows, compartments or coach seats become available.
-It never hurts to ask the conductor when you board; in some cases rooms are available at 25% to 50% off.
-Be prepared to pay appropriately on the spot; only cash, travelers checks, and credit cards are accepted.
+Sometimes, because of no-shows, compartments or coach seats become available; so it never hurts to ask the conductor when you board.
+Be prepared to pay appropriately on the spot; only cash and credit cards are accepted.

 Changing Reservations: Reservations may be changed in most cases but various rules apply.
 Ask Amtrak or your travel agent when booking your trip for details about Amtrak's policies related to changing or canceling reservations.

-Refunds of Sleeping Car Accommodation Charges: Sleeping car space must be cancelled at least seven (7) days before departure in order to receive a refund of the accommodation charge.
-If cancelled within seven days, but before departure, no refund will be given but the amount of the charge may be applied to future Amtrak travel.
+Refunds of Sleeping Car Accommodation Charges: If canceled 15 or more days before scheduled departure, a refund fee of 10% applies with a minimum of $5 and a maximum of $100.
+If canceled 14 days or fewer before scheduled departure, but before the scheduled departure, ticket is not refundable but the value may be applied within one year toward future travel.
 Cancellation after departure or no cancellation at all (no show) will result in no refund and no credit.
-Check with Amtrak for more rules regarding cancellation policies.
+Additional rules regarding cancellation policies can be found here.

 Lateness: Amtrak trains travel almost entirely on the tracks of freight railroads.
 As such they are at the mercy of many outside forces.
 Trains may run a little late, sometimes more than a little.
 Most of the time this lateness cannot be avoided within the constraints that Amtrak has to live with.
 (If you would like to see better Amtrak service, write to your representatives in Washington; they hold the purse strings and the ultimate control of Amtrak's destiny.)
 However, if lateness is a concern to you, one specific thing you can to is to plan on spending an overnight off the train at any stop where you will be changing trains.
 This may save you a lot of stress about missing a connection.